Dan-Moore/java-test-lab/README.md

 ```

 ## Unit Test Location
-Sample test scripts can be found within the /test directory.
+Test scripts can be found within the /test directory.

+A simple test on working with a Selenium WebDriver can be found [here](src/test/java/lab/selenium/WebDriver_Example.java)